This post was originally published on 27 APR 2021; it has since been updated and revised.

 - Self-hostable, full control of your own instance

-- Can aggregate results from other search engines, without the tracking and logging
+- Can aggregate results from other search engines, minus the tracking and logging

 SearX is an open source metasearch engine.
 SearX is that its open source and allows you to self-host your own instance for a truly private search experience.